cvai-roig-lab/Net2Brain/README.md

 ```
 In this example, we use the FeatureExtractor class to extract features from the AlexNet model.
 The extracted features are saved in a .npz file.

 Net2Brain provides flexibility in selecting models, choosing layers for feature extraction, and saving the extracted features.
-Refer to the provided notebooks and documentation for more detailed examples and customization options.

 ## Creating RDMs

+> Note: For more detailed instructions and customization options, refer to the provided notebooks and documentation.

 After feature extraction, the next step is to create Representational Dissimilarity Matrices (RDMs) using Net2Brain's RDM Creator.